-There have been a lot of rumors that this pre-workout has been banned—this Mr Hyde pre workout review will illustrate it’s only half the story.
+There have been a lot of rumors that this pre-workout has been banned—this Mr. Hyde Nitrox pre-workout review will illustrate it’s only half the story.

 And, I know you’ll agree, that’s what we’re all after, right?

 However, with gossip about it being banned and the formulation being changed—it’s a concerning scenario.
-Is, or was it, dangerous?
+Is, or was it, danger

 This article will make it all clear.